Table Of Content

 After months of staying up fresh, you can’t go to bed earlier before you begin waking up earlier, Spivack says.
 So, at least a week before the summer holiday ends, start setting the alarm clocks.

-Begin with a wake-up time that is about an hour quicker than usual.
+Begin with a wake-up time now is about an hour quicker than usual.
 For example, if your 6-year-old goes to bed at 9 p.m. during the summer and wants to get back to an 8 p.m. bedtime for school, start by waking her up at 7 a.m. rather than making her sleep until 8.
 Then try inching her night back the next night to 8:30 p.m.
 On day two, wake her up at 6:30 a.m. and work for an 8 p.m. night.

 4. A Little Bribery Never Hurts.